Waste & Recycling Services

 Communication of these discrepancies rarely happens.
 The incoming hauler will usually simply make the change and unilaterally decide on a price for the areas of discrepancy, and the customer will not know it until they get their first bill from the new hauler—if they notice at all.

-So, data will get keyed incorrectly, and service levels won’t match, and equipment won’t match, and all of these areas tend to grow invoices, not shrink them.
+So, data will get keyed incorrectly, and service levels won’t match, and equipment won’t match, and all of these areas tend to grow invoices, not shrink them and therefore upsetting your carefully planned waste expense management strategy.

 But perhaps the most pervasive issue is new charges being added to your invoice—charges that weren’t contemplated in your agreement.